rhildred/addGitUser/README.md

 started with:

-an account set up under cpanel that I can ssh to
+an account set up under cpanel that I can ssh to, mod_auth_digest installed and activated

 in detail: